About Timothy Swartz

 My current research focuses on understanding how biodiversity persists even in anthropogenic landscapes and habitats.
 For my MS research at the University of Illinois at Urbana-Champaign, I am studying the amphibian communities of farm ponds in southern Iowa, a region with very few natural wetlands but thousands of constructed ponds.

-In my spare time I enjoy birding, hiking, camping, foraging for mushrooms, and spending time with my wife, Lynda, and our two cats and two turtles.
+In my free time I enjoy birding, hiking, camping, foraging for mushrooms, and spending time with my wife, Lynda, and our two cats and two turtles.